KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/Sx CP/README.md

 Once your simulations are done, the results are stored in PredSimResults\gait1018 as gait1018_vx.
 Each time you run a simulation, it is saved with an incremental version number: v1, v2, v3, v4, … The most recently run simulation will always have the highest version number.

 To visualize the mot file in OpenSim:
-1. Open the model PredSim/gait1018/gait1018.osim in OpenSim
+1. Open the model (File > Open Model...)
+PredSim/gait1018/gait1018.osim in OpenSim
-2. Load the mot file PredSimResults/gait1018/gait1018_vx.mot in OpenSim
+2. Load the .mot file (File > Load Motion...)
+PredSimResults/gait1018/gait1018_vx.mot in OpenSim
+3.
 To plot the kinematics of your simulations and compare it to the Experimental Data of the patient:
-1. Open the script PlotFigure/run_this_file_to_plot_figures_CP.m in matlab
+1. Open the script ..\PredSim\PlotFigures\run_this_file_to_plot_figures.m in matlab
-2. Change lines 17 to 19 with the mat files containing the simulation results of this case
+2. Change lines 15 to 28 with the mat files containing the simulation results of this case STILL ON DOING: add scripts to visualize experimental data